How to create a macOS installer for a Java application

 It's simple to turn your Java Swing program (.jar) into a proper macOS application with a native installer.
 The instructions below step you through the process from scratch with a sample program called "Show Time", which simply displays the current time.
 Once you have successfully completed the tutorial with the sample Java program, modify the steps to work for your Java program.

-show-time-installer.pkg
+Screenshot: show-time-installer.pkg

 This step-by-step tutorial is appropriate for beginner level developers.